DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 ![](Animation_Large.gif)

-In a traditional rendering pipeline triangles are processed by a number of programmable and fixed-function stages and eventually are projected and rasterized over the regular pixel grid.
+In a traditional rendering pipeline triangles are processed by a number of programmable and fixed-function stages and are eventually projected and rasterized over the regular pixel grid.
 The final color is formed by a pixel shader and a number of optional blending operations.
 This is a very efficient and high-performance method, but performance comes for the price of a number of limitations.
 First, the pixel shader can only be invoked for the predefined sample locations (which enables GPUs to parallelize the execution very efficiently).
-Second, the GPU does not have a view of the whole scene and only triangles visible by the camera are processed.
+Second, the GPU do not have an access to the whole scene and only triangles visible by the camera are processed.

 Ray tracing removes these limitiations.
 Unlike the rasterization, it allows application to